 The Justice for Cyprus Co-ordinating Committee, Victoria

 In July 1974, Turkey invaded Cyprus, divided the island by force, and ethnically “cleansed” the massive area taken and occupied by the Turkish army.
+[See also “The Second Turkish Offensive in Cyprus, 14 August 1974”.]
 More than four decades later, the island is still divided.
-That is because none of the major powers have put any real pressure on Turkey to budge, despite many UN resolutions calling for the withdrawal of Turkish forces.
+That is because none of the major powers have put any real pressure on Turkey, despite many UN resolutions calling for the withdrawal of Turkish forces.

 On the contrary, pressure has been exerted on the Republic of Cyprus to make concession upon concession in the hope that a package acceptable to Turkey would eventually be arrived at.